LambdaVex/power-scripts/python/README.md

 $ python3 yourScript.py
 ```

-So PEP 8 tells you that:
+PEP 8 tells you that:
 ------------------
 * modules (filenames) should have short, all-lowercase names, and they can contain underscores.
 * packages (directories) should have short, all-lowercase names, preferably without underscores.